- Best Bluetooth Motorcycle Helmets for 2023 – A Real List - October 6, 2023

 Second, you might find your music cuts out mid-ride from a dead battery.
 These little beans only last about 4-6 hours, depending on how old they are.

 4-6 hours is a lot less than the UNLIMITED hours you get from a wired set of speakers.
 Even a Bluetooth headset like the Cardo Packtalk Edge give closer to 13 hours of battery, and can be recharged in use.
+Plus, with a Bluetooth headset you have the ability to talk to your fellow riders over intercom.

 However, if you don’t mind taking a break to pop these back in the charging case, they’ll last you for a day’s ride at least.